-6.1.1 Performance evaluations shall be completed on or before the employees' anniversary date.
+Performance evaluations shall be completed by June 1 of each year.
 Any dispute over an employee's performance evaluation shall be subject to the grievance procedure as outlined in this Agreement.

-6.1.2 An employee who has taken a voluntary transfer into a lower graded classification and after sixty (60) days, but before one hundred twenty (120) days, bids back into his/her former position, shall regain his/her former wage of the higher classification plus any performance evaluation increases which may have occurred as outlined in Section 6.1.
+An employee who has taken a voluntary transfer into a lower graded classification and after sixty (60) days, but before one hundred twenty (120) days, bids back into his/her former position, shall regain his/her former wage of the higher classification plus any performance evaluation increases which may have occurred as outlined in Section 6.1.
 The employee will not, however, receive the promotional increase for this transfer as stipulated in Section 6.2.